FREE! FREE! FREE!

 We don’t always have to spend money to have fun with the family.
 There are quite a few New Jersey activities that do not require even a penny once you are there.
 Put your wallet away and enjoy quality time together!
 Here are some great places to enjoy with the family at no admission cost.
 Explore as many as you can!
 Please confirm times before going.
 Some places may required timed admissions.

-Batsto Village - 31 Batsto Road, Hammonton: Known for its historical significance in New jersey, dating back to 1766, this preserved-in-time village, with museum, sawmill, gristmill, post office and more, is open to all for free.
-Guided tours are available for a minimal $3 per adult and $1 per child.
+Batsto Village - located in Hammonton, is known for its historical significance in New jersey, dating back to 1766, this preserved-in-time village, with museum, sawmill, gristmill, post office and more, is open to all for free.
+Guided tours are available for a minimal fee per adult and child.

 Big Brook Park Fossil Site - 521 County Rd 520, Marlboro.
 This park offers wetlands, rolling hills and open meadows with beautiful, maturing trees perfect for hiking and wildlife enthusiasts.
 Big brook drains into a swimming reservoir and people are welcome to hunt for fossils in the brook.

-Cape May County Park & Zoo - 707 RT 9N, Cape May Court House: Open daily from 10am to 4pm, (except Christmas) this park and zoo offers free admission and free car parking.
+Cape May County Park & Zoo is open daily from 10am to 4pm, (except Christmas) this park and zoo offers free admission and free car parking.
 Enjoy strolling the grounds, admiring all the animals and exhibits, then take a break for a picnic lunch or some playtime on their two playgrounds.
 For a list of other Zoos to visit, LINK to "Where to See the Animals"

 Center for Contemporary Art - 2020 Burnt Mills Rd, Bedminster Township: Free admission to roam the halls and exhibits of this contemporary art gallery.
 Explore the talents of renown and emerging artists alike, and perhaps use this inspiration to create masterpieces of your own at home.
 If interested, this center also offers wonderful classes for a cost or a discounted fee for members.